-On the other hand, the concept of resolution itself in deep learning methods has not received widespread attention, and usually scaling is based on sub-sampling pyramids, where the number of pixels decreases by a constant factor at each coarsening step ~\cite{denton2015deep,karras2018progressive}.
-In classical computer vision, another approach is the so-called Gaussian scale-space~\cite{iijima1962observation, witkin1987scale, babaud1986uniqueness, koenderink1984structure}, where lower-resolution versions of an image are obtained by running the heat equation, a partial differential equation (PDE, see \cref{fig:teaser}) that describes the dissipation of heat, over the surface of the image.
-Similarly to subsampling, the effect of the heat equation is to average out, or blur, the image and remove fine detail, but the dimensionality is not explicitly decreased and an arbitrary amount of different effective resolutions is allowed.
-The scale-space formalism has the theoretical advantage of being the only multi-scale representation of images that satisfies a set of \emph{scale-space axioms}, such as rotational symmetry, invariance to shifts in the input image, and scale invariance~\cite{koenderink1984structure,babaud1986uniqueness}.
-There are also links to how early biological vision represents signals~\cite{lindeberg2013computational, lindeberg2013invariance}.
-While the concept of scale-space has been utilized in the context of convolutional network architectures~\cite{worrall2019deep, pintea2021resolution}, so far it has not been considered in generative models.
+The concept of resolution itself in deep learning methods has received less attention, and usually, scaling is based on simple pixel sub-sampling pyramids, halving the resolution per step.
+In classical computer vision, another approach is the so-called Gaussian scale-space~\citep{iijima1962observation, witkin1987scale, babaud1986uniqueness, koenderink1984structure}, where lower-resolution versions of an image are obtained by running the heat equation, a partial differential equation (PDE, see \cref{fig:teaser}) that describes the dissipation of heat, over the image.
+Similarly to subsampling, the heat equation averages out the images and removes fine detail, but an arbitrary amount of effective resolutions is allowed without explicitly decreasing the number of pixels.
+The scale-space adheres to a set of scale-space axioms, such as rotational symmetry, invariance to shifts in the input image, and scale invariance~\citep{koenderink1984structure,babaud1986uniqueness}, also linking to how early biological vision represents signals~\citep{lindeberg2013computational, lindeberg2013invariance}.
+While scale-space has been utilized in the context of CNN architectures~\citep{worrall2019deep, pintea2021resolution}, it has not been considered in generative models. \looseness-1